 This is before you can even calculate what is in it for you.

-JFK KENNEDY left us with a brilliant advise, he once said: “You cannot negotiate with people who say whats mine is mine and what’s yours is negotiable”
+JFK KENNEDY left us with a brilliant advise, he once said: “You cannot negotiate with people who say whats mine is mine and what is yours, is negotiable”

 1. Therefore it means the first golden rule of negotiation is know the other party fairly well.
-Do your best to know them well enough to anticipate what they will offer you.
+Do your best to know them well enough to anticipate what they want or what they are after.

 This is the third golden rule, you must initiate the process because whoever controls the start of the negotiations tends to control where they end.
 If you let the other party start negotiations, you will be constantly giving up control, often without even realizing it.

 4. Finally; the negotiation platform can be loaded with agendas, egos and emotions.
 Great negotiators know how to stay cool, providing leadership and solutions, while the rest of the room becomes insanely invested in personal agendas and useless emotions.
 Crying, getting angry, name calling and blowing off steam may make you feel good, but such behavior will not benefit you while negotiating.
 When the rest of the room gets emotional, stay cool and use logic to negotiate and close.

 A Good Pitcher knows that there are there to serve the customer.
 They therefore have always at the back of their mind what their product is there to do; which is to improve the lives of their customer and bring joy to everyone, so they have great energy.
 They are there to in order to gain velocity extending business and make new friends.

 - Good energy reader; great intuition and ability to make quick visual space & people assessment.

 - Good negotiator